aisha-als/client-server-network/README.md

 - Dictionary object - option to send this as JSON, XML or binary
 - .txt file - option to encrypt the file before sending

+The encryption uses the `Fernet` module from the `cryptography` package which uses an AES-128 in CBC mode symmetric encryption key .

-To select the data type and encryption requirement, edit `clientserver/client.py`:
+To select the data type and encryption requirement, edit `clientserver/client.py` and update the values of `format` and `encrypt`:
 ```sh
 if __name__ == '__main__':
     # Select which data type to be sent to the server